g-aurig/web_store_optimization/README.md

 Data is coming from the Google Merchandise Store e-commerce dataset.
 The dataset is called "bigquery-public-data.ga4_obfuscated_sample_ecommerce.events" and contains data from 1/11-2020 until 31/01/2021.

 # Objectives
-The objective of this analytics project is to gain insights with the help of BigQuery &amp; to provide actionable proposals based on the insights.
+The objective of this analytics project is to gain insights with the help of BigQuery &amp; to provide actionable proposals based on the insights with the aim of reaching business growth.

 # Results
 ## E-commerce funnel